Dushyantgoswami/docs/docs/nodes/full-node/index.md

 dymd init test --chain-id localnet
 ```

-Add an account (keep note of the address, pub-key and name, you will use it in the following commands):
+Add an account (make note of the address, pub-key and name, you will need them for future steps):

 ```sh
 dymd keys add Alice